-On bright days, a simple point and shoot can capture most of the detail, if not a perfect shot.
+A simple point and shoot can capture most of the detail on bright days, if not a perfect shot.
 Of course, as the light goes away, so does the stabilization.

-I drove on rocky terrain with lots of bumps and shakes, and I was able to shoot some stable videos and photos which wouldn’t have been possible without stabilization.
-Just to give you an idea, the following picture was shot from the moving car.
+I drove on rocky terrain with lots of bumps and shakes, and I was able to shoot some stable videos and photos, which wouldn’t have been possible without stabilization.
+To give you an idea, the following picture was shot from the moving car.